On November 25, 1998, a 45-year-old Dwight Muhammad Qawi (41-10-1, 25 KOs) and Tony LaRosa met in the ring.

 Qawi came in to the fight on a 4-fight win streak with a 46% KO rate, and was fighting after a gap of 6 months and 5 days.

-Dwight Muhammad Qawi was defending his cruiserweight titles and, fighting for the cruiserweight WBA titles against Robert Daniels and lost via split decision in the 12-round cruiserweight fight, and adds an loss to his record at 32-7-1.
+Dwight Muhammad Qawi was defending his cruiserweight titles and, fighting for the cruiserweight WBA titles against Robert Daniels and lost via split decision in the 12-round cruiserweight fight, and adds a loss to his record at 32-7-1.

 On March 19, 1988, a 35-year-old Dwight Muhammad Qawi (28-5-1, 17 KOs) and a 39-year-old George Foreman (52-2, 49 KOs) met in the ring.